Rui-Shi/DS2024_Facial_Expression_Identification/README.md

     </p>

 2.  **Local Binary Patterns (LBP):**
-    * Captures texture patterns using uniform LBP configurations.
+    * LBP captures local texture by comparing each pixel to its neighbors, generating a binary code.
     * **Parameters:**
         * Radius: 1–3 pixels.
         * Neighbors: 8–24 points.